davidvkimball/david.qa/src/content/posts/_astro-theme-guide.md

 - [[_formatting-reference|Formatting Reference]]: see markdown, embedded, and other formatting examples
 - [[_mdx-example.mdx|MDX Example]]: mdx file example
+- [[_obsidian-guide|Obsidian Guide]]: how the bundled Obsidian vault is set up

 ---

 ## Basic Commands

 - `pnpm new <title>` - Create a new post (use `_title` for drafts)

+Draft posts will only appear in a dev environment like running locally.

 ## Main Files & Directories